not-my-username/Python-Profile-Genarator/readme.md

+# This project is no longer under development, and is very incomplete

 # Python Profile Image Generator

 This is a group of profile picture generators written in python.
 Each pattern generator is a different file.
 They can be used individually or using main.py as a GUI or shell script.